-Experience the best of the northern and southern Patagonia.
-Explore the Lake District, mingle with penguins on Magdalena Island, and gaze upon majestic glaciers in Torres del Paine.
+Experience the best of Chilean and Argentinian Patagonia.
+Explore the sub-Antarctic tip of Chile, mingle with penguins, and gaze upon majestic glaciers in Torres del Paine.
 Transfer to El Calafate and El Chalten for jaw-dropping views of Fitz Roy and Laguna Torre in Las Glaciares National Park.
 Most trekking elevation is under 5,000 feet.
-Shorter hikes (up to 5 miles) are scheduled among other activities like penguin viewing via boat, horseback riding and drinking local wines.
+Shorter hikes (up to 5 miles) are scheduled among other activities like penguin viewing via boat, horseback riding, and drinking local wines.
 This trip is for any adventurous outdoor traveler.
 See blog post by Greg Lais about WI’s first trip to Patagonia.

 ItineraryExpand All Fields